Enbridge crews punctured three aquifers during Line 3 oil pipeline construction, DNR says

 The first breach occurred during the winter of 2021 at a major pipeline junction near Clearbrook, Minn., although regulators did not learn about it for several months.
 About 50 million gallons of groundwater flowed out from that rupture, endangering a rare wetland area nearby called a calcareous fen.

-Enbridge has paid more than $3.32 million related to the first violations and the state Attorney General has been reviewing the incident for potential prosecution.
+Enbridge has paid more than $3.32 million related to the first violation and the State Attorney General's Office has been reviewing the incident for potential prosecution.
 The company announced in January, about one year after crews first punctured the aquifer, that it had finally stopped the flow of groundwater at that site.

 The DNR said it learned about the third breach Sept.
 15, about five days after it was identified.
 That rupture occurred about 400 feet west of the Fond du Lac Band's reservation boundary, south of Highway 2 and east of Highway 73.
-It was once gushing about 330 gallons of groundwater per minute but the flow has since been cut to about six gallons per minute, according to the DNR.
+It was once gushing about 330 gallons of groundwater per minute but the flow has been reduced to about 6 gallons per minute, according to the DNR.

 All three aquifer punctures involved sheet piling to stabilize trenches for the pipe.
 Repairs at all three sites have involved injecting a grout mixture into the ground to stop flows, said Juli Kellner, a spokeswoman for Enbridge.

-Enbridge has repaired two of the three puncture sites and repairs at the site affecting the Fond du Lac Band are "nearing completion," she said.
+Enbridge has repaired two of the three puncture sites.
+Repairs at the site affecting the Fond du Lac Band are nearing completion, she said.
 Most of the groundwater that flowed out was immediately drained back into the landscape, Kellner said.

 The Fond du Lac Band issued a statement saying Enbridge notified the tribe of the aquifer breach Sept.
-10. The ruptured aquifer has poured groundwater onto reservation land upstream of Deadfish Lake, the tribe said.
-The flows could potential affect wild rice waters and violate the Band's own stringent water quality standards and ordinances, it said.
+10. The ruptured aquifer has poured groundwater onto reservation land upstream of Dead Fish Lake, the tribe said.
+The flows potentially could affect wild rice waters and violate the band's stringent water quality standards and ordinances, it said.

 All the necessary state and tribal agencies have approved corrective action, it said.
 The DNR posted a 391-page corrective action plan, dated Feb.
 15 and prepared by Barr Engineering, on its website.